RandomGuy-coder/Gestro/README.md

 ### Installation Guide

-> If permission is denied while trying to run any of the scripts, please enter the following command into the terminal and try running the script again, ``` sudo chmod +x <script_name>.sh```.
+> If permission is denied while trying to run any of the scripts, please enter the following Commands into the terminal and try running the script again, ``` sudo chmod +x <script_name>.sh```.

 >For example, for the install_dependencies.sh, enter ``` sudo chmod +x install_dependencies.sh ``` into the terminal.